 Next, ask the student to reread the sentence (or page if it’s short) aloud and see if they notice the reading error this time.
 If they do, you can help them problem-solve to read the word.
 If not, dive into more questions to help them notice the mistake.

-For example, if the text says “The dog jumped into the pool.” and the reader substitutes “pond” for “pool”, you might ask them to read all the way through the word, to find the last sound they hear, or you might lead them to the illustrations and discuss them.
-You can also refer to your book introduction and discussion to help them connect dots and notice the errors.
+For example, if the text says “The dog jumped into the pool.” and the reader substitutes “pond” for “pool”, you might ask them to read all the way through the word to find the last sound they hear.
+They may sound it out, cross-check, go back to the word and sound it out, then cross-check again before they land on a word that is correct.

 Point Out the Reading Errors